Does this test have other names?

 The main test for carcinoid syndrome measures a substance called 5-HIAA in the urine.
-When a tumor produces serotonin, your body turns it into 5-HIAA.
-This test may require collecting all the urine you produce over a 24-hour period.
+When a tumor makes serotonin, your body turns it into 5-HIAA.
+This test may require collecting all the urine you make over a 24-hour period.

 Another test measures a substance called chromogranin A in your blood.
 Higher levels may point to a larger tumor size.

 A result for a lab test may be affected by many things, including the method the laboratory uses to do the test.
 If your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.